 The Associate in Arts in Geography for transfer degree focuses broadly on Earth's physical and human/cultural landscapes.
 Geography describes and explains the locations, distributions, and interrelationships of all surface features, both physical and human/cultural.
 The purpose of the degree is to develop geographic literacy-a critical understanding of the planet.
 Defined as a spatial science, geography is the study of places, where those places are in relation to other places and features on earth, and the relationships between people and their environments.
 An understanding of geography is crucial to long term progress and sustainability, especially in our increasingly interconnected world.
 Students in the Geography Transfer program will investigate a broad range of geographical topics in both the social science and physical science subdivisions of geography.
 Students will be prepared to complete a baccalaureate degree in geography and pursue careers in education, research, planning, environmental consulting, GIS, international business, and government.
-The intent of an Associate Degree for transfer is to assist students in seamlessly transferring to a California State University.

-- I. Describe the locations and distributions of major surface features, both human and natural/physical. - Discover and explain the spatial and causal relationships among human and natural phenomena. - 3.
-Apply the tools and techniques of geography to develop understanding and appreciation of the planet.
+- 1. Describe the locations and distributions of major surface features, both human and natural/physical. - 2.
+Discover and explain the spatial and causal relationships among human and natural phenomena.

+3. Apply the tools and techniques of geography to develop understanding and appreciation of the planet.